ultra x covid-19 new registration policy

 – Recent loss of taste or smell

-~ Entry: Runners must sanitise hands at designated entry and exit points to aid stations.
+~ Entry: Runners must sanitise their hands at designated entry and exit points to aid stations.
 Runners will only be permitted into the aid station areas if physical distancing can be maintained and will be held at an appropriately distanced interval prior to the aid station if others are utilising the checkpoint when they arrive.

 ~ Water refills: Runners will refill their own water bottles and must ensure no contact is made between their bottles and the lips of water taps, subject to the risk of disqualification.

 ~ Medical care: There will be no non-urgent medical treatment provided on course.

 ~ Physical distancing: Runners must always be prepared to observe physical distancing on course and to slow down/stand aside to allow members of the public to pass safely without issue (at a minimum distance of 2m).
 Runners should call from behind if they wish to pass a slower moving runner ahead and ask them to move aside.
 If being passed, runners must move to one side of the trail allowing the widest possible distance between themselves and the overtaking runner.

 ~ Sleeping areas: All runners will be given designated sleeping areas which they must adhere to.
 Campsite accommodation will be expanded to allow appropriate distancing to be maintained.
 Tents will be pitched at least 5 metres apart.
 In some cases, competitors will be provided with individual tents.
 In larger tents, tape will be used to separate sleeping areas.